josephmuchie/GameofLife/README.md

 # GameofLife
-A C++ implementation for the Conway's Game of Life using the SFML open source library for GUI
+A C++ implementation for the Conway's Game of Life using the GLFW open source library for GUI